Online Doctorate in Environmental Management Programs

 Explore a Career in Environmental Management: What is an Environmental Scientist?

 Environmental scientists and specialists, who use their knowledge of the natural sciences to protect the environment and human health, held about 80,000 jobs in 2021.
 Some of their tasks might involve cleaning up polluted areas, advising policymakers, or working with industry to reduce waste.
 The industries with the most environmental scientists and specialists was management, scientific and technical consulting, followed by state, local and federal government and engineering services.

-Since more businesses are anticipated to consult with environmental scientists and specialists, the Bureau of Labor Statistics projects an 11% growth in employment between 2014 and 2024.
+Since more businesses are anticipated to consult with environmental scientists and specialists, the Bureau of Labor Statistics (BLS) projects an 5% growth in employment between 2021 and 2031.
 The median annual salary for this profession was $76,530 in May 2021, although the top 10% earned more than $129,070.